 - Various other instruments

-Having the ability to record vocals in your home studio, whether it’s you singing or you’re recording another talented vocalist, is a true privilege we have.
-However, without the correct equipment your goal of sharing your music with the world would not be possible.
-Using the incorrect studio equipment would be detrimental to your new budding career as a vocalist or producer.
+Having the ability to record vocals in your home studio, whether it’s your own singing or you’re recording another talented vocalist, is a true privilege we have.
+But without the correct equipment your goal of sharing your music with the world would not be possible.
+Using incorrect or unsuitable studio equipment could be detrimental to your new budding career as a vocalist or producer.

 So whether you’re looking to become the next Beyonce or if you’re just looking to record your own music as a part-time hobby, you’ll still want top-notch sound quality.
 Get hold of the RØDE NT2-A microphone and let your journey begin.